andeeg1224/andeegary.github.io/projects/droneProgrammingAndControl.md

 <div class="text-center p-4">
   <img width="60%" src="../img/droneProgrammingAndControl/drone.png" class="img-thumbnail" >
 </div>
 The goal of this project was to program a drone with Python to be able to do a mission autonomously.
 To get used to the code and practice with the commands we would first run simulations in a virtual machine with VirtualBox.
 We used an Ubuntu Linux OS to run our test code and flight simulations.
 We did various flight simulations such as a simple takeoff and land, a goto mission, and various others.
-Our simulations would have a minimap to show our flights, a Shown below is a script used for one of our simulations and the output of a simple takeoff simulation.
+Our simulations would have a minimap to show our flight progress and a console of the drone status, shown below is a script used for one of our simulations and the output of a simple takeoff simulation.

 ```python
 from dronekit import connect